 Through a customized company productivity assessment, I identify areas of opportunity where outsourcing could dramatically impact results.
-For example, I helped implement an outsourcing program at [Company name] that resulted in a 25% cost reduction and 30% increase in productivity.
+For example, I helped implement an outsourcing program at [Company name] that resulted in a 25% cost reduction and a 30% increase in productivity.

 I'm dedicated to partnering with leaders to discover if and how outsourcing can benefit their businesses.
 Contact me anytime at email@example.com, or call me at 555-123-4567.

-Display two to four pieces of visual content in your summary.
+Display two to four pieces of visual content in your LinkedIn summary.
 Post eye-catching pieces that will be helpful to your buyer.

 For example: You might add a blog post announcing your company's win of an industry award for "Most Satisfied Customers" and a case study from a big-name client.